 The Nefedova Laboratory

-The laboratory is interested in mechanisms by which interactions between neutrophils and multiple myeloma cells promote disease progression and chemoresistance.
-Neutrophils are able to form neutrophils extracellular traps (NETs), structures composed of chromatin and neutrophil proteins.
-The implication of NETs in myeloma progression and targeting a process of NET formation for treatment of multiple myeloma are under investigation.
-The laboratory is also interested in the role of S100A9 protein, highly expressed by neutrophils, in hematopoiesis as well as in its involvement in pathogenesis of multiple myeloma.
+The laboratory is interested in mechanisms by which interactions between neutrophils in the bone marrow and multiple myeloma cells promote disease progression and chemoresistance.
+They are investigating the implication of neutrophil extracellular traps (NETs) — structures composed of chromatin and neutrophil proteins — in myeloma progression, and targeting a process of NET formation for treatment of multiple myeloma.
+The laboratory is also interested in the role of the S100A9 protein, highly expressed by neutrophils, in the pathogenesis of multiple myeloma.

 Cindy Lin, Ph.D.

 Herlihy, S.E., Lin, C., Nefedova, Y. "Bone marrow myeloid cells in regulation of multiple myeloma progression."
 Cancer Immunol Immunother.
 2017 Aug;66(8):1007-1014. doi: 10.1007/s00262-017-1992-0.
 Epub 2017 Apr 4.

 Condamine, T., Dominguez, G.A., Youn, J.I., Kossenkov, A.V., Mony, S., Alicea-Torres, K., Tcyganov, E., Hashimoto, A., Nefedova, Y., Lin, C., et al. "Lectin-type oxidized LDL receptor-1 distinguishes population of human polymorphonuclear myeloid-derived suppressor cells in cancer patients."
 Sci Immunol.
 2016 Aug;1(2). pii: aaf8943. doi: 10.1126/sciimmunol.aaf8943.
 Epub 2016 Aug 5.